Our Team

 Savannah Mathieu

-Savannah is excited to return to WIPILC as Summer Coordinator after a fulfilling year as a Case worker.
-She has just completed her first year of the JD program at Western Law.
-Prior to law school, she earned her Honours Bachelor of Health Studies from York University and a diploma in Justice Administration Studies from Seneca College.
-Her work experience includes the Ontario and Superior Courts of Justice.
+Savannah is in her second year of the JD program at Western Law and has been involved with WIPILC since starting law school.
+She is particularly interested in copyright, trademarks and brand protection, and enjoys exploring how creative industries like fashion, entertainment and gaming intersect with IP.
+Prior to law school, Savannah earned her Honours Bachelor of Health Studies from York University and a diploma in Justice Administration Studies from Seneca College.
+Her work experience includes court reporting at the Ontario and Superior Courts of Justice.
+In her spare time, Savannah enjoys attending fitness classes, watching reality competition shows and reading fiction.

-Summer Case Workers
+Senior Case Workers

 Andrei Corlaci